 Face Steaming 101

+While getting fresh and quality herbs might not always be accessible, there are plenty of brands who can provide you with a medley of their own.
 Our very own shop, The Soak Club, sells a medley that includes an herbal mixture of German chamomile, calendula, fenugreek and rose.
 Chamomile ingredient is calming, helps with sinus issues and colds.
 Calendula has anti-bacterial properties and helps aid dry skin.
 Fenugreek clears and brighten the skin.
 Rose helps soothe redness, has antioxidant benefits, heals and reduces oil productions.
 All of The Soak Club ingredients are sourced from the same places where chefs shop.
 This ensures the highest quality and freshness.

 Step 2.
-Set up a place, such as your kitchen counter or table, where you can hover over the water comfortably and safely while you inhale the relaxing steam mixture.
+Set up a place, such as your kitchen counter or table, where you can hover over the water comfortably, and safely, while you inhale the relaxing steam mixture.
 This is where you will place your pot or bowl.
 Make sure it you are placing it on a heat-proof surface (such as a wooden cutting board).

 Step 5.
-Take things a step further with a clay mask.
+Take things a step further with a clay or clarifying mask.
 Clay masks are known for their purifying, pore cleansing and softening benefits.
 A good clay mask will draw out any dirt or impurities, allowing your skin to breathe.

 The Soak Club is a shop associated with Cultivated Magazine.
 Any purchases will help contribute to making our content free for all readers.